the-gdmo/TheRepBot/README.md

 This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/TheRepBot).

 ## Version History
+### 13.7.0
+* Make it so individual user pages are created and add initial content on page creation (ie initial award for both the awarder and awardee)
+* User pages display amount of awards received and given to/by users
 ### 13.6.1
 * Make Mod Award Success and Fail notification settings have a default value of "No Notification"
 ### 13.6.0